s-glass/reading-notes/301/class05.md

 **1. What is the `single responsibility principle` and how does it apply to components?**

-It's a techninque that says that a componenet should ideally only do one thing, and if it ends up growing, should be decomposed into smaller subcomponents.
+It's a technnique that says that a component should ideally only do one thing, and if it ends up growing, should be decomposed into smaller subcomponents.

 **2. What does it mean to build a ‘static’ version of your application?**